 - The Program: The process of becoming a licensed USRowing official will be reviewed, along with an overview of the various roles and assignments of Referees.
 USRowing Referee operating procedures and rules will be stressed.

-- The Objective: Those wishing to continue will be prepared to participate in regional regattas.
+- The Objective: Those wishing to continue as candidates will be prepared to participate in regional regattas.
 Basic equipment and connections to Chief Referees will be provided.
 Candidates will be given ongoing assistance in completing requirements for obtaining an USRowing Assistant Referee License.

 - Cost: Absolutely F R E E to those with a genuine interest in officiating!

 Costs are being subsidized by the Schuylkill Navy, the Philadelphia Scholastic Rowing Association, the Camden County Boathouse and other friends of the sport.

 - The Day: Classroom presentations – demonstrations / workshop materials and lunch – no charge

 9:00 AM – Welcome and sign in / coffee / upstairs at the Camden County Boathouse.

 9:30 AM – Presentations by USRowing Clinicians and Referees

 3:00 PM – Workshop completed

 Note: Referee candidates must be in good health, 21 years of age, able to swim, and enjoy outside activity.